janc18/CAE32_docs/docs/sim_disp.md

 To verify the functionality of the GUI on **Linux**, we make use of the [uinput](https://www.kernel.org/doc/html/v4.12/input/uinput.html) module, which can emulate input devices.

-You can find functional code in the repository demonstrating how the GUI interacts with the device, [here](https://github.com/janc18/CAE32/tree/main/Codigo/Device_simulation).

 ## Report Descriptors

 A Report Descriptor is a character string used to define and classify the type of device that has just been connected.